brenner-tobias/addon-cloudflared/cloudflared/DOCS.md

 Workaround:

-1. Create a new Cloudflare Account and invite it to your Cloudflare account that manages your Domain:
+1. Create a new Cloudflare Account and invite it to your Cloudflare account that manages your Domain:<br />
    Cloudflare Dashboard -> Manage Account -> Members -> Invite Member
-1. Instead of using your primary account to authenticate the tunnel, use your
+1. Instead of using your primary account to authenticate the tunnel, use your secondary account.
-   secondary account.

 If your `cert.pem` file is compromised, you can revoke your secondary account from your primary account.